 PROCEPT BioRobotics is committed to supporting healthcare professionals and patients to navigate the insurance process.
 The site contains information and resources that you may need throughout the process.

-Two of the major national private insurance companies (Anthem and Humana) have issued positive coverage policies for its patients.
+Several of the major national private insurance companies have issued positive coverage policies for their patients.
 For all other private insurance companies, coverage can be assessed on an individual basis, and you should speak with your provider directly to determine if Aquablation therapy is available for you.

 The Aquablation Reimbursement Center (ARC) is a case-by-case reimbursement support service program for physicians and providers who perform Aquablation procedures.
 ARC Reimbursement services include: